|Travel in a time of coronavirus

 This compact, complex country straddles the cultural and geographic boundary between Europe and Asia — it borders Turkey, Russia, Armenia and Azerbaijan — and I suspect the only reason it still gets muddled up with a US state of the same name is because it has spent much of the past 200 years under the thumb of Russia and then the Soviet Union.

-Otherwise it would surely be a well-known travel destination and on everyone’s wishlist.
+Otherwise it would surely be a well-known travel destination and on top of everyone’s wishlist.

 On the face of it Georgia and New Zealand have quite a few things in common.
 Both are relatively small countries — Georgia is about two-thirds the size of the North Island, with roughly the same population of 3.7 million — and both are rugby-mad.